DanielSant0s/AthenaEnv/README.md

 ```

 * Render.init(aspect) - Initializes rendering routines. *default aspect is 4/3, widescreen is 16/9
 * var model = Render.loadOBJ(path, *texture*) - Load simple obj 3d data files.
-MTL not supported yet.
-Actually it only supports a single texture that you have to load using Image class and pass as a second argument if you want to use it.
+MTL is supported (including per-vertex colors and multi-texturing).
+If you don't have a MTL file but you want to bind a texture on it, just load it using an Image class and pass as a second argument if you want to use it.
 * Render.drawOBJ(model, pos_x, pos_y, pos_z, rot_x, rot_y, rot_z) - Draws the loaded OBJ on the screen.
 * Render.freeOBJ(model)  - Frees the model from memory.